Majidbaria Shahi Mosque: History

 In the 1860s, British Raj began plans to cultivate the Sundarbans and rediscovered the mosque, which was being inhabited by a fakir.
 The mosque was visited by Henry Beveridge, the District Magistrate of Barisal.
 In 1904, the interior of the mosque was renovated under Nicholas Beatson-Bell, the erstwhile District Magistrate of Backergunge district.
 The area then became known as Masjidbari or Masjidbaria by the locals, and later became corrupted to Majidbaria, though others claim that it was named after a local chairman named Majid.
-The mosque is now under the protection of the Department of Archaeology, though it continues to be actively used by worshippers.
+The mosque is under the protection of the Bangladeshi Department of Archaeology, though it continues to be actively used by worshippers.